pruthvi247/learningAndThinking/ML/freecodecamp/ml-foreverybody/Machine-learining-for-every-body.md

 Different weight have different loss value, which is call back propagation
 ![[Pasted image 20230914100417.png]]

-**Ternsor flow** Is predefined opensource code for neural network.
+**Tensor flow** Is predefined open source code for neural network.
 Its a open source library to build models

 #### Linear Regression